 Panama Residency-by-Investment Visa Comparison Table

-Before applying, foreign investors must consult with a Panamanian immigration attorney to determine their eligibility and the best investment option based on their needs and preferences.
+Before applying, foreign investors must consult a Panamanian immigration attorney to determine their eligibility and the best investment option for their background and future goals.

 Once you and your attorney identify a suitable investment option, you must make the required investment and gather the necessary documentation to support your application.